One Person. One Record. One System Initiative.

 When will the NewCo be formed?

 Work to create a new business entity for information management is still in its infancy.
 Reviewing the option of establishing the NewCo is one point along the Project Roadmap endorsed by all the hospitals.

 How much will this project cost and what about timelines?

-Multiple funding sources will be leveraged for this project which range from local, provincial and federal ones, to private foundations.
+Multiple funding sources will be leveraged for this project which range from local, provincial, to private foundations.
 Getting everyone on the same page has been the focus of our work over the past year, and once this is complete, that work effort will confirm the financial impact of this project, as well as anticipated timelines.
 We’re just at the start of this huge undertaking.
 We’ll keep you updated as the work progresses and let you know ways to get involved.